NCE Cab Bus |

 Devices:

-At that point I’m going to jump directly in some examples.
+At that point I’m going to jump directly to some examples.
 In my case I’m only interested in 2 types of devices: the NCE USB interface and the ProCab handheld controller.

 2.1- Communication with the NCE USB Interface